okaneco1/okaneco1/README.md

 ## Hi there 👋

-I'm a molecular ecology research assistant at Michigan State University.
+My name is Conor, and I'm a molecular ecology research assistant at Michigan State University.

 I use R, bash, and Python for bioinformatic workflows, statistical analyses, and data processing.